 "Glynda and Kimberly are helping to change the world through Higher Heights and in the process are creating an extraordinary example of why women's voices matter.
-Because of their extraordinary work I have no doubt more women of color will be inspired to make their voices heard, hold their elected leaders accountable and run for office themselves." - US Senator Kristen Gillibrand
+Because of their extraordinary work I have no doubt more women of color will be inspired to make their voices heard, hold their elected leaders accountable and run for office themselves." - US Senator Kirsten Gillibrand

 Advocate and political strategist Glynda C. Carr is recognized for her innovative leadership style, commitment to expanding the civic participation of communities of color and advancing progressive public policies that build sustainable communities.